clux/modul8/docs/api.md

 This can be changed by configuring arbiters for the globals in the require system.
 See the arbiters section below.

 #### Libraries List order
-Unlike the rest of code scanned with modul8, library code is unscanned, and the insertion order must be given by putting the input `list()` in the right order.
+Libraries passed to `list()` must be in the same order you would normally order your script tags. modul8 does not scan libraries in any way.

 ## Middleware